Using Bitmovin Cloud Connect with AWS

 In this section, you will create a separate user that will be used by the Bitmovin platform when interacting with your AWS infrastructure.
 Also, we will create the appropriate infrastructure setup to enable Encoding jobs.

-Optional: Terraform
+Optional: Configure with Terraform

 If you prefer infrastructure-as-code, Bitmovin AWS Cloud Connect is also configurable using Terraform scripts: Bitmovin Terraform Cloud Connect